 It's a 3:2 points decision for Photoshop.
 Very close!

 Canva scored very high on ease-of-use and produced decent looking graphics very quickly.
 But then again, you risk your designs looking like a million others, risking a bad reputation for your brand.

 Photoshop takes a little longer to learn and years to master.
 But, you can literally design whatever creative vision comes to mind.

 Both solutions require a human to actually create the designs and no matter how easy the tool is, you still need to understand the basics of graphic design in order to create marketing & design assets that rock.

-The third option for you is to use your own dedicated graphic design professional leaving you time to focus on growing your business.
+The third option for you is to use a dedicated graphic design service, leaving you time to focus on growing your business.